 The Platinum Card from Capital One doesn’t have rewards.
 Low fees are its main benefit.
 The fact that it can help you build credit for free is more important than rewards anyway.
 There is one great feature, though.
-If you make your first five monthly payments on time, you’ll be eligible for a credit limit increase.
+After 6 months, you’ll be eligible for a credit limit increase.

 A Visa foreign transaction fee of 0% to 3% could apply to purchases processed outside the U.S., depending on which Visa credit card or debit card you have.
 The Visa foreign transaction fee is usually $0 on travel rewards credit cards, which are built for spending all around the world.
 And some credit card companies, such as Capital One, don’t charge foreign fees on any of their cards, Visa or Mastercard.
 But many other Visa cards come with foreign transaction fees of 1%, 2% or even 3%.… read full answer

 If your Visa card does have a foreign transaction fee, you’ll have to pay it any time you make a purchase from a merchant that’s based in a country other than the U.S. So that means it applies to online purchases too.

 While it’s difficult to list every Visa’s foreign transaction fee – the are a ton of Visa cards – we can go over a few popular examples.

 Here are some Visa foreign transaction fees:

 All Capital One Visa cards: 0% foreign fee

 All USAA Visa cards: 0% foreign fee